-The Cranford Democratic Committee will hold its second Congressional Forum on Thursday, February 22 at the Cranford Community Center at 7 pm.
-Anyone interested is welcomed to attend.
+The Cranford Democratic Committee hosted its second Congressional Forum on Thursday, February 22 at the Cranford Community Center at 7 pm.
+More than 30 voters attended to hear the candidates.

 Peter Jacob, of Union Township.
 Jacob, a social worker, was the 2016 Democratic candidate running against Leonard Lance; and